Ex-Galloway man pleads guilty to bitcoin murder-for-hire plot against teenager

-John Michael Musbach, 31, of Haddonfield, Camden County, pleaded guilty before U.S. District Judge Joseph H. Rodriguez in federal court to one count of knowingly and intentionally using and causing another to use a facility of interstate and foreign commerce - the internet - with the intent that a murder be committed, U.S. Attorney Philip R, Sellinger said.
+John Michael Musbach, 31, of Haddonfield, Camden County, pleaded guilty before U.S. District Judge Joseph H. Rodriguez to one count of knowingly and intentionally using and causing another to use a facility of interstate and foreign commerce, the internet, with the intent that a murder be committed, U.S. Attorney Philip R. Sellinger said in a news release.

-Musbach faces a maximum of 10 years in prison and a fine of over $250,000.
+Musbach faces a maximum of 10 years in prison and a fine of more than $250,000.

 Sentencing is set for June 13.